-Texas House Bill 1698, authorizing an optional county fee on vehicle registration in certain counties to be used for transportation projects was passed during the 87th legislative session.
-This fee did not pass during the November 2022 election.
-The Authority met on January 31, 2024 to discuss the future of the Regional Mobility Authority.
+The Authority met on November 1, 2024 to discuss the future of the Regional Mobility Authority.
 The Regional Mobility Authority will continue operations with reduced expenditures and funding from partner agencies.
+Brazos County will contribute to the Authority in fiscal year 2025.

-The Authority's board adopted the fiscal year 2024 budget on October 25, 2023.
-The budget was adopted based on anticipated resources and estimated uses in fiscal year 2024.
+The Authority's board adopted the fiscal year 2025 budget on November 1, 2024.
+The budget was adopted based on anticipated resources and estimated uses in fiscal year 2025.